powernsx/powernsx.github.io/index.md

 ## Using PowerNSX

-For TLDR, basic and detailed PowerNSX usage, see the [Usage](/usage/) page.
+For day one, basic, and detailed PowerNSX usage, see the [Usage](/usage/) page.

+For per cmdlet documentation please look at the [help](/help) page on how to use PowerShell's `Get-Help` function.

+For a more comprehensive and detailed look at examples please check out the **free** PowerNSX book by VMware Press [here](/book/)

 ## Contribution guidelines #